GeekDas

 How to Install and Set Up Git on Ubuntu Linux (Step-by-Step Guide)

 Git is the most widely used version control system, essential for developers working on personal or team projects.
-If you're using Ubuntu, installing and configuring Git takes just a few steps.
+If you're wondering how to install Git on Ubuntu, this step-by-step guide will help you install Git Ubuntu quickly and configure it properly.

 Step 1: Update Package List